k26rahul/mad2-project-vidu/README.md

 A multi-user platform for comprehensive home services, connecting customers with verified service professionals.

+Project submission for Modern Application Development II (January 2025).

+> **Note:** This repository contains only the prototype version (used to learn and experiment with concepts) of the Household Services Application.
+Development in this repository was left incomplete, and the actual project development was moved to [this separate repository](https://github.com/vidhatrihr/mad2-project).

 ## Features

 - Admin Dashboard: Manage users, services, and approvals.